bitcoin-sv/arc/doc/README.md

 ```

 NOTE: If you start the `main.go` with a microservice set to true, it will not start the other services.
 For example, if
-you run `go run main.go -api=true`, it will only start the API server, and not the other services.
+you run `go run main.go -api=true`, it will only start the API server, and not the other services, although you can start multiple services by specifying them on the command line.

 ### API

 API is the REST API microservice for interacting with ARC.
 See the [API documentation](api) for more information.

-The API takes care of authentication, validation, and sending transactions to Metamorphs.
+The API takes care of authentication, validation, and sending transactions to Metamorph.
+The API talks to one or more Metamorph instances using client-based, round robin load balancing.

 You can run the API like this: